persts/BBoxEE/use-cases/fine-tune-models.md

 Now for the reality check.
 Obviously the model we just trained will be terrible as we only had 12 images and one class in the dataset.
 A big part of training, and fine-tuning, models has to do with hyperparameter optimization.
 Hyperparameter optimization has a lot to do with your specific dataset.
 The default parameters used here are a good place to start, but are far from optimal and hyperparameter optimization is a bit beyond the scope of this tutorial.

 Here are just some thoughts and things to consider.
-* Training on the CPU will not be realistic, you really need to use a GPU
+* Training on the CPU will not be realistic, you really need to use a GPU.
 * Batch size will depend on your resources.
 Batch size of 10 with --img 1280 works on a GPU with 8GB of RAM.
-* The smaller your batch size the smaller your learning-rate should be
+* The smaller your batch size the smaller your learning-rate should be.
 * Number of epochs needed will depend on the size of your dataset and your learning rate.
-20 epochs with 20k images and 9 classes produced a very usable model in less than 24 hours on a NVIDIA 1080Ti GPU
+20 epochs with 20k images and 9 classes produced a very usable model in less than 24 hours on a NVIDIA GTX 1080 GPU.
+* The less images you have the more epochs you will need.
+* It is better to set your epochs higher than you think you need.
+You can interrupt the training to evaluate the model then restart the training if needed.
+The benefit of this is that your optimized will restart from where it left off unlike starting a completely new run which will re initialize your optimized.
 * If you are going to be training on a GPU cloud instance, you can follow the same setup instructions but simply skip cloning BBoxEE.
 * Take good notes regarding your hyperparameters and training results, you will likely end up running multiple fine-tune runs and having good notes will be critical to reproducing good models.
 * Your hyperparamters will very likely need to change over time as you add more training data or futher fine-tune your custom model.
+The same is true regarding the confidence threshold you use when running your model on your data.

 ## Model evaluation and the active learning cycle
 YOLO will output a number of statistics during the training process.
 BBoxEE also has a Accuracy Report tab where you can run your new model on a directory of images you have previously annotated and compare the model's results to your annotations.